f4ww4z/blog/content/post/gci-with-openmrs.md

 #### Requested Code Changes are Okay

-I realized when a reviewer requested changes and wrote comments suggestively for my PR, it does not mean the code is bad - rather they care enough about me that they like to see me improve.
+I realized when a reviewer requested changes and wrote comments suggestively for my PR, it does not mean the code is bad - rather they care enough about me that they like to see me improving the PR.

 #### Being Active in the Community